 To nominate yourself or a colleague for the award, please complete the electronic form which will be sent out via email in late Spring or early Summer.
 The nomination consists of simple demographic questions and asks for a 250-word explanation of why the teaching innovation is worthy of award recognition.

 The selection committee will identify up to 10 nominees to be considered as award finalists.
-The videos produced by the finalists will be evaluated by the Evaluation Committee using a rubric developed by the Faculty Advisory Committee (FAC) and vetted by the Senior Vice President for Academic Affairs.
-Additionally, members of the public will have the opportunity to cast their vote for the winner of this award.
+Finalists will have the opportunity to record a 5-minute presentation discussing their innovations.
+These videos will be scored using a rubric developed by the Faculty Advisory Committee (FAC).
+Additionally, members of the ATSU community will have the opportunity to cast their vote for the winner of this award.

 2022